-Can tourism alleviate global poverty?
+Can Tourism Alleviate Global Poverty?

 Don’t let that dollar go

-Governments can reduce leakage by thinking strategically about procurement, emphasising local business development, integrating supply chains and investing in education and training to prepare workers for tourism jobs.
+Governments can reduce leakage by thinking strategically about procurement, emphasizing local business development, integrating supply chains and investing in education and training to prepare workers for tourism jobs.

 Such changes helped Samoa, where tourism is one of the economy’s main pillars, develop a more diversified and lucrative portfolio.
-Tourism income has grown from US$73 million in 2005 to US$141 million in 2015 (at current prices), when the industry contributed 20% of the country’s GDP.
+Tourism income has grown from U.S. $73 million in 2005 to U.S. $141 million in 2015 (at current prices), when the industry contributed 20 percent of the country’s GDP.
 It welcomes about 134,000 international visitors annually.

 Among other innovations launched jointly by donors, government and community groups, Samoa increased locals’ share of traveller resources by reinventing its fales – simple, sometimes open-air beach huts that often attract backpacker-types – to appeal to luxury travellers.